 Two tablespoons of hemp seeds contain ten grams of protein.
 Hemp seeds contain all the essential amino acids, they are rich in fiber, and most of the calories come from omega-3 fatty acids.
 Did you know that hemp seeds help to alkalize the body and increase metabolic function?
 Use hemp seeds in smoothies, raw snacks, or add them to our oatmeal.

-There are twelve grams of protein in a quarter-cup of raw almonds.
+There are eight grams of protein in a quarter-cup of raw almonds.
 Rich in minerals like magnesium, calcium, and iron, almonds are great for getting an energy/protein boost.
 Add almonds to smoothies, make homemade almond butter, or eat them as a healthy snack.

 Measuring by calories, broccoli has more protein than beef.
 At 4.5 grams of protein per 30 calories, broccoli should make its way into your daily diet.
 Red meat has been linked to cancer, while broccoli has been known to provide your body with cancer fighting nutrients!
 Start eating broccoli to reap the benefits.